slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On future

 <!--
-> *"Dreams are illustrations from the book your soul is writing about you."
--- Marsha Norman*
-> *"Goals are dreams with deadlines."
--- Diana Scharf Hunt*

 - a man without a vision for his future, always return to his past.
 - you say I dream too big. i say you dream too small.
 - Anomalies often represent the future but to our eyes they seem strange.